joshuaaclark/joshuaaclark.github.io/_posts/2015-12-03-Pet Adoption in LA.md

 ![](http://i.imgur.com/7C1KMJN.png)

-Clearly the shelters get the most new reisdents in the summer months.
+Clearly the shelters get the most new residents in the summer months.

 The eight shelters in Los Angeles are in very different parts of the city.
 We can view this breakdown in a grid chart with each row